Good news people … the dream is very much alive.

 We’re afraid.
 We’re afraid of being rejected.
 We’re afraid of not being “good enough.”
 We’re afraid of failure, of falling down, of looking stupid.

-Not to get too deep in a post about a few copywriting wins, but it’s like Steve Jobs said in his epic 2005 commencement address at Stanford:
+Not to get too deep in a post about a few content marketing wins, but it’s like Steve Jobs said in his epic 2005 commencement address at Stanford:

 In other words, the only real way to lose is to live like I’ve actually got something to lose.